nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-performance.md

 The clipboard operations leverage regular automation calls to the server, meaning that an operation is handled as a single transaction, and can timeout if it takes too long to execute (5 minutes by default).

-From a user experience standpoint the feature was designed to work in optimal conditions up to 100 documents.
+From a user experience standpoint, the feature was designed to work in optimal conditions up to 100 documents.

 Below are some benchmarks ran on the feature to consider as a starting point to plan for your application usage.